 The sale of stamps to these entities is made directly or indirectly by the Company in the normal course of business at arm's length prices and is included with revenue.
 Disclosure of these amounts, which are not material, is not deemed necessary for the purpose of understanding the Company's financial results or its financial position.

-In addition the following transactions were carried out by the Company with Lombard Bank Malta p.l.c.:
+In addition the following transactions were carried out by the Company with related parties: